DaiYoyo2/Homework5/README.md

 Only put picture data into the model.
 ### fusion.py
 fusion the text data and the picture data ,then put them into the model.

+data directory
+### 实验五数据
+A directory named data ,two text file ,train.txt and test_without_lable.txt .
+In data , there are the training datasets like 1.jpg and 1.txt .